 Is it safe to drive in Belize?

+Is it safe in Belize to drive?
 Being mainly known as a cruise ship destination, the words “road trip” and “Belize” don’t tend to get written about in the same sentence.

 But if getting around a country by car is your jam, you’ll be pleased to know that it is both fun and safe to drive in Belize.
 Thanks to its small size, you should be able to see a lot of Belize just by renting a car as well.

 Belize is still a developing nation and the standards of driving may not be the same as some larger, more affluent nations.
 For instance, the roads may be called highways, but these are just standard two-lane country roads.
-You’ll encounter a lot of speed bumps too, so be careful – if not for your own safety, then for the sake of not having to pay for damaging the rental!

 Belizean rental cars are usually older models.
 A little bit of know-how about changing tires and checking for engine trouble would go a long way.
 Make sure you check the tread – and check for a spare – before you make any agreement.

-There aren’t many petrol stations, so if you DO see one make sure you fill up.
+There aren’t many petrol stations, so if you do see one make sure you fill up.
 You never know when the next one’s going to show up.

 Is Uber safe in Belize?